Klinefelter Syndrome (KS)

 Not all males with XXY condition benefit from testosterone therapy.

-Although the majority of boys with KS grow up to live as males, some develop atypical gender identities.
-For these males, supplemental testosterone may not be suitable.
+Although the majority of boys with KS grow up to live as men, some develop atypical gender identities.
+For them, supplemental testosterone may not be suitable.
 Gender identity should be discussed with health care specialists before starting treatment.5

 Treatment for Enlarged Breasts

-No approved drug treatment exists for this condition of over-developed breast tissue, termed gynecomastia.
-Some health care providers recommend surgery—called mastectomy (pronounced ma-STEK-tuh-mee)—to remove or reduce the breasts of XXY males.
+No approved drug treatment exists for this condition of overdeveloped breast tissue, termed gynecomastia.
+Some health care providers recommend surgery—called mastectomy —to remove or reduce the breasts of XXY males.

 Because it is a surgical procedure, mastectomy carries a variety of risks.
 XXY males who are thinking about mastectomy should discuss all the risks and benefits with their health care provider.